ajsmith607/memills/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 The house at 111 Park Street turns out to have been the home of William & Deborah Mills.
 She lived in it as a widow until 1882, when the family sold it after her death.
 </blockquote>
 <figcaption>
-<cite>—14 Jul 2022, person correspondence with Cynthia Van Ness, Director of Library & Archives at The Buffalo History Museum, Buffalo NY.
+<cite>—14 Jul 2022, Cynthia Van Ness, The Buffalo History Museum, personal correspondence.
 </cite>
 </figcaption>
 </figure>